Puercan

-It is usually considered to be within the Paleocene.

-The Puercan directly follows the Lancian NALMA, with the K-Pg boundary and K-Pg mass extinction at 66 MYA representing the boundary between the two.
+The Puercan is the first of four NALMAs corresponding to the Paleocene, followed by the Torrejonian, Tiffanian, and Clarkforkian.
+The Puercan directly follows the Lancian NALMA, which corresponds to the Maastrichtian age of the Late Cretaceous.
+The K-Pg boundary and K-Pg mass extinction at 66 million years ago approximates the boundary between the Lancian and Puercan.
 The Puercan is followed by the Torrejonian NALMA stage.